0x2c7/ruby_jard/website/docs/roadmap.md

 slug: roadmap
 ---

 Ruby Jard started its journey on July 2020.
 It's still young, and under active development.
 This roadmap refects the future, navigates the development of Ruby Jard.
 I am working on Ruby Jard on my free time.
 So, there won't be any commitments on the timeline.
+If you find something wrong, or want something that helps your daily activities, please don't hesitate to [request a new feature](https://github.com/nguyenquangminh0711/ruby_jard/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

 ### [Done] Version 0.1.0: Proof of concept